Planned Giving

 Gifts of Life Insurance

-Gifts, Stocks, and Appreciated Securities
+Gifts of Stock and Appreciated Securities

 Gifting stock can often be more beneficial to individuals than gifts of cash.
 You can use appreciated stocks, bonds, and/or mutual fund shares that you have held long-term to make a donation to PVA-WI instead of cash.
+These gifts frequently help individuals avoid the tax liability on the appreciated value of the stocks, bonds, or securities.

 Charitable Gift Annuities

 These types of gifts are also known as “life-income” gifts.
-They are investment vehicles that provide the donor with a fixed income for life, based on the initial value of the investment, and after the passing of the donor the remaining amount becomes the gift to PVA-WI.
+They are investment vehicles that provide the donor with a fixed income for life, based on the initial value of the investment, and after the passing of the donor, the remaining amount becomes the gift to PVA-WI.

-Qualified Charitable Distributions
+Qualified Charitable Distributions (QCD)

 Charitable Trust

 A charitable trust is another way to make your legacy live on for generations to come.
 Setting up a charitable trust can also have many tax incentives and financial benefits for those who want to set aside any high-value assets they don’t need to support themselves in retirement.
 By moving these assets into a charitable trust, you can avoid paying capital gains on real estate or stocks when they’re sold at a higher present value.
 There are two primary types of charitable trusts: charitable lead trusts and charitable remainder trusts.

 These trust types mirror each other but serve different needs.

 - Charitable Lead Trust: This trust type first distributes a portion of its proceeds to a charity, for which you’ll receive a charitable donation tax deduction equal to those payments.
 The remainder of the principal is then distributed to your beneficiaries.